strangelove-ventures/mandrake/packages/provider/README.md

 # Provider

+> **⚠️ FLAGGED FOR MAJOR REFACTOR**
+>
+> This package is scheduled for a complete refactor as part of the CLI transformation.
+The new design will include:
+> - Plugin-style architecture for easier extension
+> - Unified streaming interface across all providers
+> - Better error handling and retry logic
+> - Simplified configuration
+> - Study Cline's provider implementation for inspiration

 ## Overview

-The Provider package is a unified interface for interacting with various LLM services in Mandrake.
-It provides a consistent API for message creation, token usage tracking, and cost calculation across different model providers like Anthropic and Ollama.
-This package abstracts away the implementation details of each provider's API, allowing the rest of Mandrake to work with models in a standardized way.
+The Provider package provides a unified interface for interacting with various LLM services.
+It abstracts away the implementation details of each provider's API, allowing consistent usage across different model providers like Anthropic and Ollama.

 ## Core Concepts

 ### BaseProvider

 An abstract class that serves as the foundation for all provider implementations.
-It handles common functionality like configuration validation, model information retrieval, and cost calculation.
+It handles:

+- Configuration validation
+- Model information retrieval
+- Cost calculation
+- Common functionality across providers

 ### Provider Implementations